marekolsak/gpu-ratemeter/README.md

 # Introduction and Project Vision

-This is a command-line microbenchmark that measures the performance of various features of GPUs through APIs, and how well different GPUs, APIs, and API translation and forwarding layers do well against each other.
+This is an engineering-focused non-consumer command-line GPU microbenchmark that measures the performance of various GPU features and specific GPU workloads through APIs and how different GPUs, APIs, API translation and forwarding layers, and operating systems compare in GPU utilization and performance.
+The main goal is to help engineers easily identify inefficiencies in GPUs, driver stacks, and operating systems, and make improvements.

-It reports GPU performance in terms of pixels per clock, samples per clock, primitives per clock, draws per clock, rays per clock, memory throughput, etc. with different combinations of pipeline states, shaders, and different types of draw/compute/blit/RT/etc. operations to gather how observed GPU performance is affected by the choice of drivers (closed source, open source / Mesa), APIs (DX11, DX12, GL, VK), API translation and forwarding layers (DXVK, VKD3D, Zink, WSL2, VirtIO), and operating systems (Android, Linux, Windows).
+It produces CSV output and reports GPU performance in pixels per clock, samples per clock, primitives per clock, clocks per draw (TBD), rays per clock (TBD), memory throughput, latencies, etc. with different combinations of pipeline states, shaders, and different types of draw/compute/blit/RT/etc. operations to determine how observed GPU performance is affected by the choice of drivers (closed source, open source / Mesa), APIs (DX11, DX12, GL, VK), API translation and forwarding layers (DXVK, VKD3D, Zink, WSL2, VirtIO), and operating systems (Android, Linux, Windows).

-This app enables developers to evaluate observed GPU performance across all those pieces of SW on the same hardware, and to precisely identify the root causes of inefficiencies.
-Examples of possible comparisons:
+Broad support of APIs and API pipeline construction codepaths enables the following comparisons:

 - Open source vs closed source driver
 - Windows vs Linux vs Android